 Find out the when, where and how of timetabling

-In 2020 the University moved to a preference-based timetabling system, called MyTimetable.
-Through this system, students can view, plan and enter preferred times for their classes through a set time frame.
-At the end of this period, the system runs an algorithm to randomly allocate students to classes (a process called the sort), based on entered preferences.
+The University uses a preference-based timetabling system called MyTimetable.
+Through this system, students can view, plan and enter preferred times for their classes according to a set timeline.
+At the end of the preference-entry period, the system runs an algorithm to randomly allocate students to classes (a process called the sort), based on entered preferences.

 The preference-based timetabling model comprises three main stages: